 Channel

 A Channel groups sources of traffic together.
-It combines Source and Medium dimensions so you can better understand overall performance.
+It combines the Source and Medium dimensions to better understand overall performance.

-For example, all referral traffic coming from all kinds of pages are grouped under Channel Referral and all social traffic is grouped under Social.
+For example, all referral traffic coming from all kinds of pages is grouped under Channel Referral, and all social traffic is grouped under Social.

 You can edit your channel groupings in your Google Analytics View settings.